Analysis | Elizabeth Holmes’s trial spotlights Silicon Valley’s thin line between hype and deceit

 “Oftentimes the line between being a visionary and a cliche or a pariah is raising your next round or shipping a product,” said Scott Galloway, an entrepreneur and adjunct professor of marketing at NYU’s Stern Business School.

-The reason Holmes is facing up to 20 years in prison, rather than a slap on the wrist, has to do with the brazenness, magnitude, and longevity of her alleged deceits, which included secretly sending blood samples for outside lab tests rather than using their own technology.
+The reason Holmes is facing up to 20 years in prison, rather than a slap on the wrist, has to do with the brazenness, magnitude and longevity of her alleged deceits, which included secretly sending blood samples for outside lab tests rather than using the company’s own technology.

-It’s one thing for an entrepreneur to exaggerate the capabilities of some peripheral feature or service, or to find a sneaky workaround for a bug on demo day, said Jeff Marcus, a former federal prosecutor who is now a Florida-based defense attorney specializing in white-collar criminal cases.
+It’s one thing for an entrepreneur to exaggerate the capabilities of some peripheral feature or service or to find a sneaky workaround for a bug on demo day, said Jeff Marcus, a former federal prosecutor who is now a Florida-based defense attorney specializing in white-collar criminal cases.
 “But if you’re faking test results when you’re a testing company — that’s a big problem.”

 With the trial being held in San Jose, jurors may understand that start-ups are inherently risky and uncertain enterprises, and that great innovators often make brash claims.
 The law does allow businesspeople some leeway, said David M. Pohl, partner at the New York-based law firm Parker Pohl.

 “You’re basically allowed to fake self-confidence and optimism about the future,” Pohl said.
-“Courts call that ‘puffery’ and it’s fair game.”
+“Courts call that ‘puffery,’ and it’s fair game.”

 But lying about “a present, concrete fact” isn’t allowed, Pohl said.
-“You can’t pitch for new business by claiming that your operation has the technical know-how, or a specific software capability, to get the job done, when in fact you know that’s not true, or you don’t know one way or the other — you just want to get the business, and plan to figure it out later,” Pohl said.
+“You can’t pitch for new business by claiming that your operation has the technical know-how, or a specific software capability, to get the job done, when in fact you know that’s not true, or you don’t know one way or the other — you just want to get the business and plan to figure it out later,” Pohl said.
 “That’s where entrepreneurs can get into trouble, even if their sincere hope is to deliver as promised at the end of the day.
 At my firm, we call this ‘fake it till you make it’ fraud, and we see it all the time.”

 Some Silicon Valley insiders see in Holmes and Theranos an object lesson in the importance of admitting defeat when an idea doesn’t pan out.
 Raising venture capital often involves optimistic sales pitches, said Anil Dash, chief executive of Internet company Glitch and an angel investor who did not invest in Theranos.
 In some ways, everyone in the start-up industry — from entrepreneurs to investors — is part of a “collective, shared hallucination.”
 But most also find investors who hold their feet to the fire, he added.
 And they know when to quit.

 To convince a jury to convict Holmes, federal prosecutors will have to show not only that she made false claims, but that she did so knowingly and deliberately as part of a scheme to fleece investors and customers.
-Documents unsealed on Saturday suggested that Holmes’s defense will include claims that she was being controlled and abused by Ramesh “Sunny” Balwani, who was both her romantic partner and Theranos’ president.
+Documents unsealed on Saturday suggested that Holmes’s defense will include claims that she was being controlled and abused by Ramesh “Sunny” Balwani, who was both her romantic partner and Theranos’s president.

-The legal argument would be that “she is not in the right state of mind to formulate specific intent, because in reality she’s being dominated by Balwani,” said Lara Yeretsian, a Los Angeles-based criminal defense attorney who has handled wire fraud cases.
+The legal argument would be that “she is not in the right state of mind to formulate specific intent because in reality, she’s being dominated by Balwani,” said Lara Yeretsian, a Los Angeles-based criminal defense attorney who has handled wire fraud cases.

 That defense strategy would also come with risks, though, said Harlan Protass, a New York-based criminal defense attorney who has represented clients in fraud cases.
-“By saying that, essentially, ‘Sunny Balwani made me do it,’ you’re in effect admitting that it was done,” but “banking on the jury finding that you should not be held responsible.”
+“By saying that, essentially, ‘Sunny Balwani made me do it,’ you’re in effect admitting that it was done” but “banking on the jury finding that you should not be held responsible.”

-Alternatively, the defense could try to argue that Holmes was just a young dreamer caught up in Silicon Valley optimism, and really believed in Theranos’ technology despite its shortcomings — perhaps because she left the details of implementation to underlings.
+Alternatively, the defense could try to argue that Holmes was just a young dreamer caught up in Silicon Valley optimism and really believed in Theranos’s technology despite its shortcomings — perhaps because she left the details of implementation to underlings.

 Because the prosecution calls its witnesses first, the defense can wait to see the case’s strengths and weaknesses before deciding on its final strategy, Yeretsian said.
-And it doesn’t have to prove Holmes innocent, — just sow “reasonable doubt” in jurors’ minds.
+And it doesn’t have to prove Holmes innocent — just sow “reasonable doubt” in jurors’ minds.
 Even so, that could be difficult given the mountain of evidence against her.

 That’s where the trial will return to Holmes’s intent.
 “You have to have the intent to deceive someone into giving you money under false pretenses,” Protass said.
 “Just being wrong is not a crime.”